Advertisement

 Be aware when wearing the pink ribbon or sharing your story

 I realized early on that wearing the pink ribbon or sharing your story is a commitment to be ready for.
-People might comment or strike up a conversation in solidarity about their own diagnosis or diagnosis of a loved one.
+People might comment or strike up a conversation in solidarity about their own diagnosis or a loved one’s diagnosis.
 People may also just be open to learning more about breast cancer.

 Sharing your story is one of the best forms of advocacy.
-But sometimes people think since you’re wearing a ribbon or sharing your story, that you are the “Yoda” of all things breast cancer and they may ask questions you can’t speak to.
+But sometimes, people think you’re the “Yoda” of all things breast cancer, and they may ask questions you can’t speak to since you’re wearing a ribbon or sharing your story.

-It’s helpful to have some canned language based on your comfort level at the ready.
-It could look like, “I’m not an expert and I can only speak from my own experiences” or “I’m not well-versed on the particular breast cancer topic you’re asking about, but I can tell you a lot about some other breast cancer topics.”
+Having some canned language ready is helpful based on your comfort level.
+It could look like, “I’m not an expert, and I can only speak from my own experiences,” or “I’m not well-versed on the particular breast cancer topic you’re asking about, but I can tell you a lot about some other breast cancer topics.”

 Just in case you need to hear this, I’ve got you — permission granted!
 If you find BCAM triggers your breast cancer trauma and emotional health, you don’t have to do anything during BCAM month.
 It’s not your obligation.
 Do what you need to do to take care of yourself first.